zaikio/zai-docs/docs/changelog/2020-01-21_client-credentials-only-if-connection-exists.md

   This means that the person or organization must have successfully accepted the scopes in advance through a [Redirect Flow](/guide/oauth/redirect-flow.html) (or through the Device Flow) for this app.<br><br>

-  This authorization can also be done later directly through the Directory App (via Connections), if the App has been approved by the Zaikio Team.
+  This authorization can also be done later directly through the Zaikio Hub App (via Connections), if the App has been approved by the Zaikio Team.
 If you want to participate, please contact us directly.
 ---